Chapter 1 Introduction to the Tidyverse

 readris to provide a fast and friendly way to read rectangular data (like csv, tsv, and fwf).
 It is designed to flexibly parse many types of data found in the wild, while still cleanly failing when data unexpectedly changes.
 If you are new to readr, the best place to start is the data import chapter in R for data science.

-googlesheets is a brilliant package that allows users to “access and manage Google spreadsheets from R.” As more and more data is saved in the cloud (rather than on local computers), packages like googlesheets become invaluable.
+tidyverse-adjacent package that allows users to “access and manage Google spreadsheets from R.” As more and more data is saved in the cloud (rather than on local computers), packages like googlesheets4 become invaluable.
 If you store data on Google Sheets or work with people who do, this package will be a lifesaver.

 Another package for working with tabular data is